-The strawberry, scientifically known as Fragaria ananassa, originated in Europe in the 18th century.
+The strawberry (Fragaria ananassa) originated in Europe in the 18th century.

 It is a hybrid of two wild strawberry species from North America and Chile.

 They’re an excellent source of vitamin C and manganese and also contain decent amounts of folate (vitamin B9) and potassium.

 Usually consumed raw and fresh, these berries can also be used in a variety of jams, jellies, and desserts.

 This article tells you everything you need to know about strawberries.

 Strawberries mainly consist of water (91%) and carbohydrates (7.7%).
 They contain only minor amounts of fat (0.3%) and protein (0.7%).

 The nutrients in 3.5 ounces (100 grams) of raw strawberries (

 - Calories: 32

 - Protein: 0.7 grams